Building stagetimer.io, and what we learned along the way

 The post on Reddit already generated quite a few suggestions for improvement and several tweaks to the app.
 The most exciting and at the same time challenging part starts: knowing that you can improve the service in so many ways.

-What was born as a cloud-based timer to address the issue of controlling time remotely, now could be even more useful if it had an offline version.
+What was born as a cloud-based timer to address the issue of controlling time remotely, now could be even more useful if it had a desktop app.
 What we thought would be useful for studios, was now being used by universities, TV channels, and even in the parliament of a country.
 We were always amazed to find out how Pro subscribers were using the timer.

 The more we talked to our growing base of customers, the more we learned about different features that would make the app even more useful for event production companies, audiovisual professionals and all sorts of other users.
 Our backlog grew bigger and bigger and honestly, by now we not only have more than enough work to do, but we can even create new products or services that could complement stagetimer.io with other tools and integrations.